 Charco Azul – Swim in a Natural Pool in Carite Forest

 If you like natural swimming pools, Charco Azul is one of Puerto Rico’s most famous ones.
-Located in the middle of the Carite Forest, about 15-20 minutes up the road from the lechonarias in the Guavate region of Cayey.
+Located in the middle of the Carite Forest, in Patillas.
+It is about 15-20 minutes up the road from the lechonarias in the Guavate region of Cayey.

 The name Charco Azul means blue pond in English.
 When you see the water in this pond, you will see that it is aptly named, since the deep water has a blue color.

 This fresh-water swimming hole is 30-40 feet across.
 It is fed by 2 small streams that spill into the charco making a cute 8-10 foot waterfall.
 The water around the edges is not deep — a couple feet maybe.
 You can sit on the edges and watch the little fish that call this pond home.
 I was happy to be wearing water shoes since the bottom was sandy with rocks here and there.

 We went swimming.
 As we got out into the blue area, it gets deep — at least 15 feet.
 On the deep water side, there is a boulder that people use for jumping into the water.
 Of course we don’t recommend doing this, but “Crazy Bob” did it and said it was a lot of fun!